Ahmed-Al-amin/SocialMediaPlatformProject/README.md

     Under "Maven", ensure the "Local repository" path points to your existing Maven repository directory (usually ~/.m2/repository on Linux/macOS or C:\Users\<username>\.m2\repository on Windows).
     Click "OK" to save settings.

-3-The application creates a database file named "Database.db" upon first run.
+ 3-The application creates a SQLite database:

+        file named "Database.db" upon first run.
         You can modify the database schema (tables and columns) by editing the relevant Java classes.

 Running the Application: